larapack/attribute-slugging/readme.md

 ## Usage

-First add the trait `Slugable` to your Eloquent Model.
+First add the trait `Sluggable` to your Eloquent Model.
 ```
 <?php

 namespace App;

-use Larapack/AttributeSlugging/Slugable;
+use Larapack/AttributeSlugging/Sluggable;

 class User
 {
-  use Slugable;
+  use Sluggable;

   /**
    * @var array List of attribute names which should be slugged